IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:XX.2.3 Series/Study Navigation Option

-The Series/Study Navigation Option enables users to scroll through images in the same series or study.
+The Series/Study Navigation Option involves the user being able to navigate through images in the same series or study as the image initially displayed.

 A Report Reader that supports this option shall initially display the referenced image, and shall enable the user to scroll through the other images in the same series (and, optionally, in the same study) as the referenced image.